Fyodor Sergeyev: Political career

-In 1919, when Ukraine was under communist rule again, Artyom was appointed People's Commissar for Agitation and Propaganda, but later in the year he was transferred to Bashkiria (modern name Bashkortostan), as Chairman of the Society for Aid to Bashkiria.
-He was therefore one of the first Bolsheviks to hold power in a predominantly Muslim part of the former Russian empire.
+In 1919, when Ukraine was occupied by the Bolsheviks again, Artyom was appointed People's Commissar for Agitation and Propaganda by Vladimir Lenin, but later in the year he was transferred to Russian Bashkiria (modern name Bashkortostan), as Chairman of the Society for Aid to Bashkiria.
+He was therefore one of the first Bolsheviks to hold power in a predominantly Muslim part of the former Russian Empire.